wp-plugins/formidable/readme.txt

 * The forms, entries, and custom display page columns that are shown and entries per page are now customizable for those running at least v3.1 of WordPress
 * Switched the "action" parameter to "frm_action" to prevent conflicts.
 If no "frm_action" value is present, "action" will still be used
 * PRO: Added option to use a separate value for the radio, checkbox, and select choices
+* PRO: Added option to use dynamic default values for radio, checkbox, dropdown, and user ID fields
 * PRO: Added option to use Google charts and automatically fall back to them on mobile devices [frm-graph id=x type=bar google=1]
 * PRO: Added data from entry field support to graphs
 * PRO: Added option to use Google tables for easy pagination and sorting [formresults id=x google=1]